Better-informed have trouble or are unable to pass knowledge to less-informed. This bias has large and overlooked consequences.

 The phrase “expert trap” was first used in 1989 by Camerer and Loewenstein.
 They saw it closely relating to

 It is as if our brains are wishfully reconstructing the knowledge to fit the outcome.
-Therefore if a person is better-informed about the line of reasoning they may be less inquisitive about looking at the knowledge from first principles, as if are gleaning over the ingredients of the process and bending them to fit the outcome.
+Therefore if a person is better-informed about the line of reasoning they may be less inquisitive about the knowledge, less motivated to look at it from first principles – and gleaning over the ingredients of the process, bending them to fit the outcome.

 “Study participants could not accurately reconstruct their previous, less knowledgeable states of mind, which directly relates to the curse of knowledge.
 This poor reconstruction was theorized by Fischhoff to be because the participant was "anchored in the hindsightful state of mind created by receipt of knowledge".
 Fischhoff, Baruch (2003).
 "Hindsight is not equal to foresight: The effect of outcome knowledge on judgment under uncertainty".

 Tapping experiment metaphor

 When subjects were asked to finger-tap a popular tune of their choosing they were hugely overconfident about how many people would get it.
 They estimated that 50% of people would get it whereas in reality, 1.33% got it. from 1990 Stanford experiment

 I have concerns if that is a piece of solid evidence because this discrepancy may be attributed to a specific characteristic of this task.
 I treat this more as a potent metaphor for the dynamism of what happens when better-informed is passing the knowledge to less-informed.

 We are constantly subjected to forgetting.
 We strengthen neural connections between ideas we actively use and therefore forget how it was not to understand it.

 Experts are often worse at predicting reality Philip Tetlock